ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/client-api/session/querying/sort-query-results.python.markdown

 {PANEL: Order by sum (aggregation query)}

-* The results of a [group-by query](../../../client-api/session/querying/how-to-perform-group-by-query) can be sorted by the `Sum` aggregation operation used in the query.
+* The results of a [group_by query](../../../client-api/session/querying/how-to-perform-group-by-query) can be sorted by the `sum` aggregation operation used in the query.

 {CODE-TABS}
 {CODE-TAB:python:Query sort_13@ClientApi\Session\Querying\SortQueryResults.py /}